Physiomancy: An Elucidation

 Reassignment cannot be used to change its own rank.

-Of course, one can add limits to reassignment as they see fit, in order to enhance that rank.
+Of course, one can add limits to reassignment as they see fit, to enhance that rank.
 Limiting oneself to rearranging either ability scores or powers (not both) is considered a weak limitation.
 Constraining reassignment to altering only physical (Fighting, Agility, Strength and Endurance) or mental (Fighting, Reason, Intuition, Psyche) ability scores counts as a strong limitation.

 A further, very strong constraint of reassignment involves the character only being able to reassign their ability score and power ranks between two distinct, fixed forms, sort of like a voluntary alter ego.
 Finally, restraining the power such that it can only swap the ranks of two specific statistics can be counted as an extreme limitation.